 Some people could have impaired vision or be unable to hold a physical book.

-Plus, many people simply enjoy hearing books read aloud.
+Plus, many people enjoy hearing books read aloud.

-A great solution is to use books on tape, also called audio books.
-These are books that are read out loud, typically by a professional “reader.”
+A great solution is to use books on tape, also called audiobooks.
+These books are read out loud, typically by a professional “reader.”

-3 ways to get books on tape (2 are free)
+3 Great Ways to Get Books on Tape (2 are free)

 1. Free books on tape from the public library

-Local public libraries now lend books on tape or CD, just like other library materials.
+Local public libraries now lend books on tape or CD like other library materials.

-Talk with a librarian to find out how to borrow books on tape from the library.
-Many libraries also participate in online services that make it easy to download audio books in MP3 format.
+Talk with a librarian to learn how to borrow books on tape from the library.
+Many libraries also offer online services that allow you to download audiobooks in MP3 format.

 2. Free books online on LibriVox